Kate Sharpley Library

-The Kate Sharpley Library (or KSL) is a library dedicated to anarchist texts and history.
-Started in 1979 and reorganized in 1991, it currently holds around ten thousand English language volumes, pamphlets and periodicals.
+The Kate Sharpley Library (KSL) is a library dedicated to anarchist texts and history.
+Started in 1979 and reorganized in 1991, it currently holds around ten thousand English language volumes, pamphlets and periodicals in its archive.

 Namesake

 The Kate Sharpley Library was named after a Deptford-born World War I anarchist and anti-war activist.
 She worked in a munitions factory and was active in the shop stewards movement.
 Her brother William Sharpley and her father were killed in action and her boyfriend was listed as missing believed killed (though she suspected he had been shot for mutiny).
-At the age of 22, when called to receive her family's medals from Queen Mary she threw the medals back at the Queen, saying "if you like them so much you can have them".
+At the age of 22, when called to receive her family's medals from Queen Mary she threw the medals back at the Queen, saying "If you like them so much you can have them".

 The Queen's face was scratched, Kate Sharpley was beaten by police, and imprisoned for a few days, though no charges were brought against her.
 She did however lose her job.
 After marrying in 1922, she dropped out of anarchist activities until a chance encounter with Albert Meltzer at a train station during an anti-fascist action.
 This led to her meeting many younger activists and so, when Brixton anarchists came to name the archives they had collected from the movement, her name was chosen in preference to a more famous one.